-Fire at vacant building closes multiple roads in Belltown
+Fire at landmark Wayne Apartments in Belltown closes multiple roads

-Seattle Fire Department crews responded to a two-alarm fire shortly before 5:30 a.m.
-Thursday at a vacant building in Belltown.
+Seattle Fire Department crews responded to a two-alarm fire at the Wayne Apartments in Belltown before 5:30 a.m.
+Thursday.

+The apartment building, among the last remaining pre-regrade structures, was built in 1890.
+The building achieved landmark status in 2015 but is set to be destroyed to make way for a prospective nine-floor retail-residential building.

 While the fire was under control around 5:45 a.m. and there were no reported injuries, several blocks remain closed as authorities respond.